kiith-sa/ICE/README.txt

 which can be found in lodepng bases files (e.g. `./png/pngdecoder.d`).

 Source distributions and repositiories of DGames also include source code of the Derelict multimedia D bindings for convenience.
+Derelict is also released under the Boost Software License.
-Any derived works, source code or binary, must preserve derelict copyright notices, which can be found in the `./dependencies/` directory.
+Source distributions of any derived works must preserve derelict copyright notices, which can be found in the `./dependencies/` directory.

 Full text of the license can be found in file `LICENSE_1_0.txt` and is also